Elementor Hosting / Domains / Connecting Your Domain / Add a Custom Domain Name for your Elementor Hosted Website

 In order to do this, you will first need to make some changes to the DNS records of your domain name.
 This document will walk you through the steps.

-1. From your My Elementor dashboard, go to Websites and click the Manage This Website button located in your website’s card.
-This opens the Site Details screen.
+1. From your My Elementor dashboard, go to Websites and click Manage this website

 By default, the system uses the name you entered as the primary domain and will connect the name with www in front of it. (e.g. mysite.com will be the primary domain, and www.mysite.com will also be connected.)